 We’ve come a long way since the days when everybody played Snake on their Nokia phone.
 It became hugely successful for the Finnish mobile maker, ending up on 350 million devices worldwide.
 Nowadays people download highly sophisticated games from the app stores, and although most are cheap to buy or often free, publishers make a considerable amount of revenue from in-app purchases.
 But just how big is the mobile gaming industry?
 We’ve collated a selection of recent mobile gaming statistics.

-Mobile games still suffer some limitations compare to PC and console games.
+Mobile games still suffer some limitations compared to PC and console games, though.
 They tend to be smaller in scale and must work within the devices’ storage and memory limits.
-However, they are substantially more sophisticated than the games of the past, with better graphics and performance than many past consoles and even arcade machines.
+However, they’re substantially more sophisticated than the games of the past, with better graphics and performance than many past consoles and even arcade machines.